The Alaska Native Heritage Center

 Totems have long been skillfully crafted by the native cultures in Southeast Alaska, primarily Tlingit and Haidi.
 Such art was able to flourish around here thanks to the milder climate and rich natural resources, which allowed more time for recreation.
 Averaging about 25 to 30 feet tall, totems are typically carved with images from the environment—such as animals, berries, and plants.
 While older totems have no color, the more modern poles are decorated with paints from natural pigments to create black, red, and sometimes blue or green.

 There are a few parks throughout southeast Alaska where you can see collections of totems—often, up to 20 of them spread throughout a forested area.
 The Totem Heritage Center in Ketchikan houses the largest collection of original 19th century totems where you can see visible wear-and-tear on the wood.
 Not too far away, at the Totem Bight State Historical Park, you can see restored totems as well as new totems that are being created as the craft is passed down through the generations.
+At the Alaska Rainforest Sanctuary you can observe a carver at work.

 A nice bonus: Admission prices are low to the historical centers and totem parks, so this is a nicely affordable cultural experience.